Child Support Help

 Aggressive, Friendly and Caring Legal Representation

-The Law Offices of Lloyd A. Malech is led by attorney Lloyd A. Malech, a seasoned lawyer who has handled thousands of cases in his 25+ year legal career.
+Malech Law is led by attorney Lloyd A. Malech, a seasoned lawyer who has handled thousands of cases in his 25+ year legal career.
 Mr. Malech’s advanced experience allows him to serve as an aggressive and protective advocate on our clients’ behalf.
 At the same time, we pride ourselves on offering clients a friendly and caring environment in which they can freely discuss their fears and hopes during the divorce process.

 Child Support Calculations in Maryland and the District of Columbia